jash404/Block-model-comparison/README.md

 <h4>To do this comparison follow these steps:<h4>
 <li>

-<ol>First select 2 Block Models in VGC.<ol>
+<ol>First select 2 Block Models in VGC.</ol>
-<ol>Now the user will be prompted to input the coordintaes of the smallest subblock in their Block Model.<ol>
+<ol>Now the user will be prompted to input the coordintaes of the smallest subblock in their Block Model.</ol>
-<ol>Then when prompted you can input the location of the solid you want to restrict the comparison to.<ol>
+<ol>Then when prompted you can input the location of the solid you want to restrict the comparison to.</ol>
-<ol>At the end after the stats are displayed for the comparison, the user will be asked for a number N to see the the confusion matrix of top N domains in each of their Model.<ol>
+<ol>At the end after the stats are displayed for the comparison, the user will be asked for a number N to see the the confusion matrix of top N domains in each of their Model.</ol>
-<ol>The complete matrix will be stored in the same folder as the exe.<ol>
+<ol>The complete matrix will be stored in the same folder as the exe.<//ol>

 </li>